 Cybersecurity is important all year long.
-During October, the nation celebrates cybersecurity awareness month to help ensure everyone is taking all the necessary steps.
+During October, the nation observes Cybersecurity Awareness Month to help ensure that everyone takes all the necessary steps.
 These 29 tips are a great place to start!

 Develop a disaster recovery plan

-If disaster strikes, how will you access needed information and information services for your family or small business?
-Are you able to get what you need from an offsite location?
+If disaster strikes, how will you access the necessary information for your family or small business?
+Are you able to get what you need from an off-site location?

 Protecting your Computer